 |<ginertRule>||This element defines how the matching translated root element is returned from your KantanMT engine and inserted back into your XML document.
 In the example above, the translation is inserted directly into the XML document with no additional formatting or text added.|

-KantanMT Regex (Regular Expressions) are used to build PEX and Gentry rule files.
+KantanMT Regex (Regular Expressions) build PEX and Gentry rule files.
 They are similiar to standard regular expressions with a few modifications to make them more powerful and flexible.
 For more information, please click here.